-Big Data Day LA is a volunteer-run free event that started with just over 250 attendees in 2013 and grew to 1,550 attendees in August 2017.
+Big Data Day LA is a volunteer-run free (or very low cost) event that started with just over 250 attendees in 2013 and grew to 1,550 attendees in August 2017.

 With nine concurrent tracks at this one-day conference, you could dive into areas including big data ("Extending Analytic Reach, from the Warehouse to the Data Lake"); data science ("Deriving Conversational Insight by Learning Emoji Representations"); Hadoop, Spark, and Kafka ("A Tale of Three Apache Spark APIs: RDDs, DataFrames and Datasets"); and use-case driven sessions ("Data Is Cheap; Strategy Still Matters").
 The keynote speakers come from big companies such as Google, The New York Times, and Warner Brothers.

 That makes this an appealing event for anyone in Southern California.
 You won’t even have to ask the boss for a ticket budget.

 Who should attend: Data scientists, software developers, system architects, researchers, business analysts, data engineers, technical leads, IT managers, business strategists, and data analysts.